dib-lab/elvers/docs/trinity.md

 Within the "default" [Eel Pond workflow](eel_pond_workflow.md) or the [assemble subworkflow](assemble.md), these options enable you to choose kmer-trimmed, quality-trimmed, or raw sequencing data as input.
 We recommend using kmer-trimmed reads as input.
 If both `input_kmer_trimmed` and `input_trimmomatic_trimmed` are `False`, we will just use raw reads from the `samples.tsv` file.

 See the [Trinity documentation](https://github.com/trinityrnaseq/trinityrnaseq/wiki) to learn more about these parameters.
-Be sure the modified lines go into the config file you're using to run `eelpond` (see [Understanding and Configuring Workflows](configure.md)).
+Be sure the modified lines go into the config file you're using to run `elvers` (see [Understanding and Configuring Workflows](configure.md)).

 ## Advanced Usage: Running Trinity as a standalone rule

-You can run trinity as a standalone rule, instead of withing a larger `eelpond` workflow.
+You can run trinity as a standalone rule, instead of withing a larger `elvers` workflow.
 However, to do this, you need to make sure the input files are available.

 For trinity, the default input files are kmer-trimmed input data (e.g. output of khmer).

 If you've already done this, you can run:
 ```
-./run_eelpond my_config trinity
+./run_elvers my_config trinity
 ```
 If not, you can run the prior steps at the same time to make sure khmer can find these input files:
 ```
-./run_eelpond my_config get_data trimmomatic khmer trinity
+./run_elvers my_config get_data trimmomatic khmer trinity
 ```

 ## Snakemake rule

 We wrote a [Trinity snakemake wrapper](https://snakemake-wrappers.readthedocs.io/en/stable/wrappers/trinity.html) to run Trinity.

-For snakemake afficionados, see the Trinity rule on [github](https://github.com/dib-lab/eelpond/blob/master/rules/trinity/trinity.rule).
+For snakemake afficionados, see the Trinity rule on [github](https://github.com/dib-lab/elvers/blob/master/rules/trinity/trinity.rule).